flybywiresim/docs/docs/fbw-a32nx/feature-guides/custom-hydraulics.md

 However, because it's now closer to the real system under the hood, you have to be aware of some subtleties of the gear system.

-Since all of the hydraulics are simulated, the behaviour of the system will highly depend on the hydraulic status of the plane.
-Even in nominal conditions, gear system is such a high flow consumer that it can impact the green system pressure.
-In turn this will also trigger the PTU to help provide hydraulic power from the yellow side.
+Since all the hydraulics are simulated, the behavior of the system will highly depend on the hydraulic status of the plane.
+Even in nominal conditions, the gear system is such a high flow consumer that it can impact the green system pressure.
+In turn, this will also trigger the PTU to help provide hydraulic power from the yellow side.

-Be aware that any degraded condition will impact the behaviour of the retraction/extension sequence.
+Be aware that any degraded condition will impact the behavior of the retraction/extension sequence.
 PTU being off will cause green system pressure to reach lower pressure level during the sequence, while using only yellow electric pump for the gear sequence might cause LGCIU faults as the sequence can get quite a long time to perform.

 Be aware that there's a safety valve that will cut off any hydraulic supply to the gear system above approximately 260kts.
-This safety system is independent of LGCIU computers, and if you use the gear while crossing that speed limit, strange behaviour and ECAM faults are to be expected.
+This safety system is independent of LGCIU computers, and if you use the gear while crossing that speed limit, strange behavior and ECAM faults are to be expected.

 If such a situation happens:

 - Get your speed below 260kts (which is already too high!!)
-- Getting the gear lever back to down position, then to up will hopefully switch on the second LGCIU computer and save the day.
+- Getting the gear lever back to the down position, then to up, will hopefully switch on the second LGCIU computer and save the day.

-!!! tip "Always check your speed when using gear system, and everything will be ok!"
+!!! tip "Always check your speed when using the gear system, and everything will be ok!"

 ### Failures
 Some first failures are provided, and while ECAM information impact is a temporary placeholder, consequences on the gear system are fully modeled.